nogakl/ChineseWallImpl/README.txt

  An Implemetation For Chinese Wall Model

 # Running command:
-	Open the command line from the project directory, enter "Release\ChineseWall" (same for Debug)
+	Open the command line from the project directory, cd to Release and enter "ChineseWall" (same for Debug)

 # Running UT command:
-	Open the command line from the project directory, enter "ChineseWallUT\Debug\ChineseWallUT"
+	Open the command line from the project directory, cd to Release and enter "ChineseWallUT" (same for Debug)

 # Simulation Database: